ears-edi/earssite/content/pages/contact.md

 Get in touch
 ============

 If you want to get in touch with us, you can always reach us at our email: [ears.edinburgh@gmail.com](mailto:ears.edinburgh@gmail.com).
+Do you have Facebook?
+You can also message us through our [page](https://fb.me/earsedi).
 To save you some time, we have the answers to some common questions below.

 Our [FAQ](/faq) contains the answers to many common questions.
 If you are wondering when the next event is, then the list of upcoming ones is on the [Main page](/).